Yue He: Campaigns and later life

-The outlaws eventually receive amnesty due to help from the courtesan Li Shishi and other court officials.
-Emperor Huizong sends them on military campaigns against the Liao invaders and other rebel forces on Song territory to atone for their crimes.
-Yue He participates in the first three expeditions.
+Despite facing setbacks along the way, the Liangshan outlaws eventually receive amnesty from the emperor with the help of the courtesan Li Shishi and other government officials.
+The emperor then sends them on campaigns against the Liao invaders and rebel forces in Song territory.
+Yue He participates in the campaigns and makes contributions in battle.

-Before the fourth starts, which targets the rebel Fang La, the emperor summons Yue He back to Dongjing.
-It turns out that a prince consort has heard of Yue He's musical talent and wants him to be his minstrel.
-Yue spends the rest of his life in the house of the prince.
+Before the Liangshan heroes go on their last campaign against Fang La's rebel forces, Yue He is summoned to the capital Dongjing (東京; present-day Kaifeng, Henan).
+It turns out that a prince consort, who is known for being a connoisseur of fine arts, has heard of Yue He's musical talent and has specifically sought permission from the emperor to keep Yue He as a minstrel in his residence.
+Yue He thus spends the rest of his life leading a comfortable life in the prince consort's house.